cfw-guide/ios.cfw.guide/docs/en_US/updating/updating-(blobless).md

 :::

 1. Tap the following link and install the [Beta Profile](https://cydia.ichitaso.com/no-ota15.mobileconfig)
+1. When prompted, restart your device
+1. Re-apply your jailbreak
 1. Open your [package manager](/package-managers) and install the [Filza](https://moreinfo.thebigboss.org/moreinfo/depiction.php?file=filzafilemanagerDp) file manager
 1. Open the Filza app and navigate to `/Library/Managed Preferences/mobile`
 1. Open the `com.apple.MobileAsset.plist` file